 - Submit three letters of reference through SocialWorkCAS.
 The three required reference letters should be from a current or previous professor, a work supervisor and a professional colleague.

-- Have completed an undergraduate level statistics class with a grade of C or higher.
+- Have completed an undergraduate level statistics class with a grade of C or higher from a regionally accredited college or university.
 Applicants who have not completed a statistics course may receive conditional acceptance.
 Such applicants will be required to submit evidence of completion of a statistics course prior to enrollment in the program.

 - Academic Writing Sample: Please upload an academic paper that you have written in the past.
 If possible, submit a research paper in which you have cited books or journal articles.
 The paper you upload should demonstrate your ability to collect information from multiple sources and synthesize it into a coherent product.
 If you do not have access to an academic paper you have written in the past, please write and submit a 3-5 page paper about a topic of your choice related to the social work field.
 Please be sure to cite academic sources in the paper.

 - Personal Statement: Please write a personal statement (3-5 double spaced pages) that discusses your interest in the social work profession and your reasons for pursuing the MSW degree.
 Please address the following points in your statement:

 - The reasons you are pursuing the MSW degree at this time

 - Your field of career interest within social work and the ways that you envision the MSW degree preparing you to work effectively in that field